 - Other defendants, depending on the circumstances: the state government, the defendant's employer, the manufacturer of a defective auto part, etc.

 What is a deposition?

 A deposition is a pretrial event where witnesses testify under oath.
 Anything a witness says at a deposition can be used against him at trial (if he contradicts his deposition testimony in court, for example).
 The purpose of a deposition is to avoid surprises at trial.

 Let Us Handle the Details While You Concentrate on Regaining Your Health

 Dealing with a contentious personal injury claim while trying to recover from an injury is double trouble, and the added stress can't be good for you.
 At David Holland Law, we understand this.
 And we bend over backwards to make the process as stress-free as possible for you, while at the same time leaving all major case decisions to you (whether to accept a settlement offer, for example).

-Get the ball rolling by calling David Holland Law today at (941)-744-5450 or by filling out our online case evaluation form to schedule a free consultation.
+Get the ball rolling by calling David Holland Law today to speak with experience Lakewood Ranch personal injury attorneys at (941)-744-5450 or by filling out our online case evaluation form to schedule a free consultation.
 We serve all areas of Lakewood Ranch, including Central Park, Arbor Grande, Indigo, and elsewhere.